dinanathsj29/angular-forms-templatedriven-tutorial/README.md

   </figure>
 </p>

-Angular Forms - 8- Validation with Visual Feedback
+8- Validation with Visual Feedback
 =====================
 - A good user experience is to visually indicate to the user `form field is valid/invalid` while feeling up the form/entering the details
 - Usually one can use attributes/properties like `Required, Maxlength, Minlength and Pattern` for form validation on form input fields